zohra101/react/react.md

 - Can import multiple items from a file
 - Using the same names as the items prevents confusion

-### Automatically sizing a video based on the window area
+###  Tip: Automatically sizing a video based on the window area
 - Use the `vw` viewport width values.
 - Sometimes this doesn't work well with <iframes>.
 - Resize an <iframe> based on vw (viewport width).
 The element size automatically adjusts to the window size.